 This violin transducer consists of an adjustable volume level that will avoid feedback squeal.
 The sound produced is clear, warm, and crisp.
 It is noted for its convenient and quick installation nearby the sound hole with its self-adhesive backing that could be reused and will not hurt your instrument.
 Small and not easily noticeable, this device is compact and movable.
 The padded clip guards against damaging your violin.
 This transducer has a high output with no battery required.

-The violin pickup transducer with a 0.25-inch jack with a 9-inch cable.
-It includes a Velcro but not putty attachment options.
+The piezo-ceramic violin pickup transducer attaches to the violin like a chine rest and has a 0.25-inch jack.
 You only have to plug it into your amp or other recording equipment.
 It could be mounted on an acoustic instrument such as your violin.
 It has the advantage of being able to eliminate interfering external sounds.
 It is not influenced by sound reflections from objects found nearby.

 4. Barcus Berry 3100 Violin Piezo Pickup